andy-byers/CalicoDB/doc/design.md

 5. Free blocks and fragments

 The headers are always stored at the start of the page.
-If the node is located on the first database page (it is the root node of the schema tree), there will be a file header at offset 0, after which the node header is placed.
+If the node is located on the first database page (it is the root node of the main tree), there will be a file header at offset 0, after which the node header is placed.
 The indirection vector is located right after the header(s).
 Its purpose is to keep track of the offset of every cell on the page, sorted by key.
 Each time a cell is added to or removed from the node, the indirection vector is updated.